LightSys/kardia/kardia-db/LiquibaseInstructions.md

 	```
 	Or any mixture of the two, or any case that could be confused with simply reordering columns
 - Rule 5 is similar to rule 2; an add and drop would likely be mistaken for a rename
+- Rule 6 is the result of a limitation with the way Liquibase handles primary keys.
+The order of composite keys can only differ from the table's column order if the PK is added after the table is created.
+This creates problems with the current workflow.
+Furthermore, the changelog generation for the current schema does not indicate what order the columns in a composite PK are, meaning in order to support it additional work would need to be done.

 If a change needs to be made that breaks one or more of the above rules, the change can still be made by creating a changelog manually.
 Once the changelog is created, follow steps 7 and onward ("How to use Liquibase", above) to apply the changes.
 Alternatively, breaking up the desired illegal change into multiple legal changes may be possible.
 For example, while the change AB --> BX (A>B, B>X) is illegal (rule 4), creating one changeset with AB --> AX and then creating one with AX --> BX is fine.